-New Jersey man insulted at rally by Trump because of weight says 'I love the guy'
+Man insulted at New Hampshire rally by Trump because of weight says 'I love the guy'

 Then Trump, who his last physical examination showed he had gained weight, added that the man has “got a bigger problem than I do.”

 Afterward Trump found out Dawson was a supporter and placed a call to him from Air Force One on his flight from Manchester back to New Jersey, where he is on a working vacation at his Bedminster golf club.

-A senior administration official said Trump could not reach Dawson but left the man a voicemail.
+A senior administration official said Trump could not reach Dawson but left a voicemail.
+He did not apologize but instead “thanked him for his support,” the official said.

 Fox News Channel’s “Fox & Friends” show contacted Dawson, who said he was not upset by Trump’s comment about his weight.